ukusormus/ci-security/ci-security-slides.md

 ---note---

 - Lab20: Show the github protections
-- Lab21: Semgrep finds jquery, dockerfile and rce.
-GHAS does not find anything.
-Except in PR GHAS founds XSS and OpenRedirect too.
+- Lab21: Semgrep finds jquery, dockerfile and rces.
+GHAS will find url redirect and deserialization.
+Also XSS in pr.
 - Lab22: E.g. vulnerable pipeline hardcoded secrets where not found.
 Trufflehog and gitleaks found azure storage key.

 ---page---